 - Advance understanding of disease-related protein networks

-- Become an unmatched global partner in protein research
+- Become an unmatched global partner in protein science

 The Center comprises a wide range of expertise and skills within its research programs spanning disease systems biology, proteomics, high throughput protein production and characterisation, chemical biology, disease biology, and protein therapeutics.

 The centre contributes to the progress of translational research within medicine and provides fundamental insights which can be used to promote drug discovery and development.

 More detailed descriptions of the research conducted at Novo Nordisk Foundation Center for Protein Research see the overview of all CPR Research groups.